How to Verify Spotify Without Your Mobile Number

 Virtual numbers from SMS services like SMSPin work because they appear as legitimate mobile lines.

-Borrowing a friend's number works, but it ties your account to their SIM risky if they lose their phone.
+Borrowing a friend's number works, but it ties your account to their SIM, which is risky if they lose their phone.

 Email-only signup is no longer available in most markets.